umassos/decarbonization-potential/temporal/readme.md

 The outputs from 1 and 2 are in ```data_output```

-3. Calculate and plot different dimensions in the subdirectories.
+3. Calculate and plot different dimensions in the subdirectories (i.e.run the script inside each directory).

 ***
 ### Sub-directories
 All Required file: from 2.